-Waking up at the crack of dawn can be dreadful.
-For some of us, mustering up the energy to wake up early enough to make it to the gym before work just isn’t in the cards.
-Sometimes I have the best of intentions, only to sleep through four alarms and wake up just in time to make it to work.
-For those of you who love getting up in the morning, I salute you.
-For the rest of us, there is another way.
+Waking up at the crack of dawn can be dreadful, and for some of us, mustering up the energy to wake up early enough to make it to the gym before work just isn’t in the cards.
+There’s growing evidence to suggest that getting a good night’s sleep is more important than sacrificing said sleep for exercise.

 If you’ve ever been to a gym at night, you might have noticed that everyone is little bit looser and little bit friendlier.
-Morning folk tend to A-types who are always in a hurry and very few people talk to each other.
-At night, gym goers are more relaxed, and many of them will be willing and eager to have a conversation with you.
+Morning folk tend to A-types who are always in a hurry, and A.M. fitness classes are decidedly less jovial.
+At night, gym-goers are more relaxed, and many of them will be willing and eager to have a conversation with you.
 If you’re a social butterfly, this is the best time of the day to meet like-minded nightowls and make some fitness friends.

 All those social night owls will be happy to help you with any questions you have, and they will be glad to spot you while you’re lifting weights.
 Also, the personal trainers working at the gym won’t be as busy, so they’ll have more time to help you.